Calendar Application Redesign

 Goals

-• Improve the usability for users visiting and staff managing the application.
+• Improve the overall usability of the calendar

 Challenges